 All industry sector partnerships launched in Lane County are launched under the Next Generation Sector Partnership model.
-Presently, six sector partnerships have launched and are thriving in Lane County.
+Presently, seven sector partnerships have launched and are thriving in Lane County.
+There are three sectors that are in the planning phase.

 Technology Industry Sector Partnership: